Calling all teachers: we'd like your feedback

 Our Ask for Evidence lesson plan has been going down a storm but we want to make it even better.
 To do that, we need teachers to tell us what [...]

-We’ve been working with young people to help them develop the skills they need to critically assess claims online and prevent the spread of unquestioned information.
+Three years ago Sense about Science worked with pupils at Key stage 3 – 4 to develop an educational resource to give them the skills needed to critically assess claims online, and prevent the spread of unquestioned information.

 Please get in touch with any queries and let us know how you use it.

 We've made a few short animations.
 Please watch and share them!